Eval-das/hiring-ai-mid/CANDIDATE_INSTRUCTIONS.md

 ### Overview

 Design and partially implement an AI assistants page.
-Focus on architecture and component design using pseudocode and comments. https://excalidraw.com/
+Focus on architecture and component design using pseudocode and comments.

-Design an AI assistants directory page with the following features:
+Design Architecture for an AI assistants directory page with the following features:

 - Search for assistants
 - Grid display of assistants overview